paugier/nbabel/py/vector_v2.md

-# Simple efficient 1d vector for Python: a proposal for a new extension
+# Performance and object-oriented Python: a proposal for a new extension

 ## Motivation